 The speed of China’s dam-building has helped many of its projects, both domestic and national, bypass international environmental standards and impact studies.
 Though hydropower is not an exceptionally high-emission source of energy in the long run, it has been shown to be rather carbon-intensive during initial phases.
 In 2014, the Intergovernmental Panel on Climate Change stated that short-term emissions from damming and dam-related activity might be ten times the emissions that could have been saved if governments reduced fossil fuel usage via other means.
 The short run emissions are largely a result of the large reservoirs that form behind newly constructed dams.
 As these young bodies of water undergo various hydrological changes, they often emit larger quantities of greenhouse gases.

 Over many years, however, total hydropower-associated emissions are nearly 30 times lower than coal, which is currently China’s most dominant energy source.
 In 2013, coal accounted for 73.8% of China’s total 5,396 TWh generated, while hydropower ranked second with a 16.9% energy share.
-Despite the prevalence of coal as an energy source, coal usage decreased 1.2% through October 2014, and this trend is likely to continue into the future as northern China feels the strain of dwindling local water sources.
+Despite the prevalence of coal as an energy source, coal usage decreased 1.2% through October 2014, and this trend is likely to continue as northern China feels the strain of dwindling local water sources.
 Coal mining and processing requires an extraordinary amount of water that China can no longer afford to divert, given the drinking water demand of its citizens in northern urban centers like Beijing and Tianjin.
 If anything, the decline of coal will lead to an increase in the dominance of hydropower, which is already well-established in China.
-Dams may well supplant coal entirely, and become the primary source of Chinese energy.
+Dams may well supplant coal entirely and become the primary source of Chinese energy.